 Communication is one of the many reasons it’s vital to choose the right locum tenens agency to partner with.
 An all-too-common complaint from locum physicians going through the credentialing process is the inconsistent interaction with their staffing agency.

 The credentialing process for a locum tenens clinician is intricate and not always time-efficient.
-This also puts added stress on the healthcare facility that needs a clinician position filled quickly.
+This puts added stress on health care facilites that need a clinician position filled quickly.
 To make the most of your time, learn from your staffing agency and build and foster that relationship, all while being proactive with your paperwork to streamline the hiring process.

 It’s a win-win for everyone involved when a potential locum can complete their credentialing, accept a job offer, and hit the ground running in their new assignment.
 A respected agency that maintains strong communication between the healthcare facility and the locum provider can bridge any inefficiencies with their expertise in credentialing.